-The Group accounts for the liability warrants issued in accordance with IAS 39, "Financial Instruments: Recognition and Measurement" as a freestanding liability instrument that is measured at fair value at each reporting date, based on its fair value, with changes in the fair values being recognised in the Group's consolidated statement of comprehensive loss as financing income or expense.
+In the prior year the Group accounted for the liability warrants issued in accordance with IAS 39, "Financial Instruments: Recognition and Measurement" as a freestanding liability instrument that is measured at fair value at each reporting date, based on its fair value, with changes in the fair values being recognised in the Group's consolidated statement of comprehensive loss as financing income or expense.
 The fair value of warrants granted was measured using the Binomial method of valuation.

-Fair value of warrant liability \$000

-Issuance of 2019 Paulson warrants 1,214

-Change in fair value of warrant liability (199)

-Balance at 31 December 2019 1,015

-Issuance of 2020 Paulson warrants 2,750

-Reclassification of warrant to equity on exercise (8)

-Change in fair value of warrant liability (557)

-Transfer to equity following redenomination of share capital (3,200)

-As at 31 December 2020
+Fair value of warrant liability \$000 Issuance of 2020 Paulson warrants 2,750 Reclassification of warrant to equity on exercise (8) Change in fair value of warrant liability (557) Transfer to equity following redenomination of share capital (3,200) As at 31 December 2020

-The share capital of the Company was redenominated on 8 December 2020 from £0.01 shares to \$0.01325 shares.
+The share capital of the Company was redenominated on 8 December 2020 from ± 0.01 shares to ± 0.01325 shares.
 As a result of this redenomination, the inputs resulting in the recognition of the derivative liability associated with placing warrants now meet the fixed for fixed criteria to be recognised in equity.
-At this point the fair value of the liability of \$3.2m was transferred to share based payments reserve from liabilities.
+At this point the fair value of the liability of $\pm 3.2m$ was transferred to share based payments reserve from liabilities.